Male Fitting vs Female Fitting: The Definitive Industrial Identification Guide

 Now let’s look at how male fittings are actually used.

-So, who uses the male fitting system?
+So, who uses the male fitting?
 The short answer: almost everyone in mechanical, fluid, or gas-related work.
 From homeowners fixing a sink to engineers managing pipelines.

-Male fittings show up in all sorts of applications.
+Male fittings show up in all sorts of male connection applications.
 Here’s where they’re commonly used:

-• Plumbing systems for pipe and valve connections
+• Plumbing systems for pipe and valve male connector

 • Hydraulic tools and machines in factories